Pediatric Sedation Dentistry

 - Nitrous Oxide- also known as Happy Air or Laughing Gas.
 Most kids can’t wait to wear the spaceman mask and float off into space.
 The beautiful thing about this medication is it is quick to start working and it wears off within a few minutes.
 It helps with mild anxiety and it is a pain killer and helps with gag reflexes.
 Dr. Babot calls it “Gods gift to dentists” due to how well it works and it’s safety profile.
 Many people will confuse this with general anesthesia but this is not at all like general anesthesia.
 Your child will be wide awake and able to respond while breathing nitrous oxide.

 - Oral/Conscious Sedation- for mild to moderate anxiety, extensive or difficult treatment plans, and young children.
 We are licensed to use several different types of oral sedatives (taken by mouth) that will result in a more relaxed child who will then be more likely to be able to tolerate a long or difficult appointment.
-We often use Valium, Versed, or a Demerol and Phenergan cocktail.
-This type of sedative requires an empty stomach and waiting in the office for the medicine to take effect- often about an hour.
+This type of sedation requires an empty stomach and waiting in the office for the medicine to take effect- often about an hour.
 Your child will not be able to go back to school after being sedated even though they will likely be back to normal just a few hours after leaving the office.
 As the name implies, our patients remain conscious and responsive to this form of sedation.